redhat-cop/network.vpn/README.md

 ## Requirements
-This following collections should be installed:
+The following collections should be installed:
 - azure.azcollection
 - cisco.ios
 - community.aws